iium-dsa-tutorial/final-projects/README.md

 **At least one of your team member needs to have a GitHub account to be able to submit, do create an account.**

+> Bring the [[DSA Project: Group Assessment.pdf](https://github.com/iium-dsa-tutorial/final-projects/blob/master/DSA%20Project-Group%20Assessment.pdf )] document with you in the presentation.

 #### You have to fill up the following section -
 ----